Implementation intentions research: what three decades reveal about follow-through

 Most people assume that wanting something badly enough leads to doing it.
 Decades of motivational advice reinforce this.
 But the research tells a different story.

-Psychologist Paschal Sheeran analyzed 422 studies and found that intentions explain only about 28% of the variance in actual behavior [2].
+According to Paschal Sheeran’s 2002 review of 422 studies, intentions explain only about 28% of the variance in actual behavior [2].
 Peter Gollwitzer at New York University spent over three decades investigating what fills that gap.
 His foundational 1999 paper on Gollwitzer implementation intentions identified the precise mechanism [3].

 Gollwitzer drew a sharp line between goal intentions (“I intend to exercise three times weekly”) and implementation intentions (“When I finish work on Monday, I will go to the gym”) [3].
 Goal intentions answer the what.
 Gollwitzer’s implementation intentions answer when, where, and how.
 The intention-behavior gap is a translation problem – motivated goals without a concrete mechanism for becoming real-world actions stay trapped as wishes.